jolynch/website/content/posts/there_has_been_inflation.md

 inflation((32_471, 73_333), (2000, 2021)) -> 3.96
 {{< /highlight >}}

-At the top end of the education market we have seen higher price increases than 2.3%, probably around 4%.
+At the top end of the education market we have again seen higher price increases than 2.3%, probably around 4%.

 ## Conclusion

-From the data we've seen looking at the price increases of goods that wealthy people compete on, we see about double (in some places more than double) the officially reported "rate of inflation".
-This matches with the hypothesis put forward by the Deficit Myth, namely that spending causes inflation, not money supply.
+From the data we've seen looking at the price increases of goods that wealthier people compete on, we see about double (in some places more than double) the officially reported rate of inflation.
+This data matches with the hypothesis put forward by the Deficit Myth, namely that spending causes inflation, not money supply.

+I personally worry that this data furthermore indicates the created money is mostly flowing to the wealthy, rather than to all Americans.
+If rich people are willing to spend $200,000 for a stainless steel watch that keeps time less well than a $100 quartz watch, I think it may be better to tax that money and spend it to buy food instead even if that causes some inflation in the price of food.